 Dwarf Hamster Behavior and Temperament

-Dwarf hamsters come in many species and each species exhibits certain characteristics that make them unique.
+Dwarf hamsters include many species and each will exhibit certain characteristics that make them unique.
 The Campbell hamster is a curious little creature and very easy to handle.
-The Robo (or Roborovski) hamster—the smallest of the species, weighing in at a mere 25 grams—stays awake during the day, more so than other varieties.
-And the Chinese hamster (not technically a dwarf species, but just as small in size) loves tunneling, especially through its bedding.
+The Robo (or Roborovski) hamster—the smallest of the species, weighing in at a mere 25 grams (just over 3/4 ounce)—stays awake during the day, more so than other varieties.
+And the Chinese hamster (not technically a dwarf species, but just as small) loves tunneling, especially through its bedding.

 All hamsters are nocturnal, meaning they play and eat during the night and rest during the day.
-However, this very adaptable pet adjusts to its owner's sleeping and waking times, making it fun to be around when you're ready to play.
+However, this very adaptable pet adjusts to its owner's sleeping and waking times, so it's still fun to be around when you're ready to play.
 Most dwarf breeds are easy to handle and the Robos and Chinese hamsters are less likely to nip or bite when a hand enters their cage.

 Housing the Dwarf Hamster